robertfmurdock/robertfmurdock.github.io/_career_sections/Resume.md

 Principal Artisan - Pillar Technology / Accenture, 2014-2020.
 This includes work on:
 Authentication Systems (legacy and modern), Customer-facing Automotive Menu applications, Payment services, API, and SDKs, Solutions Conception for overhauling field support tools.
 Generally, a mix of new product work and maintenance of enterprise software.

+Tech Lead, Senior Fullstack Agile Engineer - Integral 2020-2021.
+This includes work on: enterprise multi-cloud authentication and authorization using AWS Lambdas at large scale, as well as mobile-phone-based vehicle remote control interfaces.
+Enterprise work and targetted product work, respectively.

 ### More